PhilChodrow/cos_2018/8_simulation_and_distributed/README.md

   9. `logout`

 For reference, the documentation for Engaging can be found at https://wikis.mit.edu/confluence/display/sloanrc/Engaging+Platform.
 We will discuss much of this material during the session.

+Please submit a screenshot of Step 7 on Stellar.
+If you have any questions, please contact Chris (mccord@mit.edu).